 The results are based on test results and subjective views, it could differ based on different cars, conditions, and driver’s preferences.

-Most of the thing can be judged just by looking at the table above, however, as Yokohama Avid Ascend LX feel so bad in all-season conditions it is not that much bad.
+Most of the things can be judged just by looking at the table above; however, as Yokohama Avid Ascend LX feels so bad in all-season conditions, it is not that bad.

-And as the Michelin Defender T+H even being so much expensive, can not get better results in comfort and winter terrain rides, we ascertain that this Yokohama Tire is really worth the hype it is getting in the all-season touring tire category.
+And as the Michelin Defender T+H, even being so expensive, can not get better results in comfort and winter terrain rides, we ascertain that this Yokohama Tire is really worth the hype it is getting in the all-season touring tire category.

 When Yokohama Avid Ascend LX Is Not Prefered

-Similarly, this is a very poor tire for spirited drivers, looking for sporty rides, enthusiast drivers might throw them out of their car after two laps if they survive the course.
-So if you planned to do a track drift or rally rides, go with high-performance tires.
+Similarly, this is a very poor tire for spirited drivers looking for sporty rides; enthusiast drivers might throw them out of their car after two laps if they survive the course.
+So, if you plan to do track drift or rally rides, go with high-performance tires.

 The Yokohama Avid Ascend LX is a perfect all-season touring tire for everyday drivers looking for comfortable and durable treadwear performance.
 With an 85K miles treadwear warranty, you won’t have to visit any retail shop for more than half a decade.

-Don’t get lost in its amusing positive feature, without noticing it flows, the tire might not be the greatest tire in wet conditions and deep snow terrains, so consider these things as well before buying this new tire in 2023.
+Don’t get lost in its amusing positive feature without noticing it flows; the tire might not be the greatest tire in wet conditions and deep snow terrains, so consider these things as well before buying this new tire in 2024.